 If the rose is planted in too much shade, or the soil is particularly stony or sandy then I would personally recommend to transplant it as quickly as possible:

 - Find a nice sunny spot in your garden that has at least 6 hours of direct sunlight in Spring and Summer.
 If you live in a particularly hot climate then I recommend planting roses in 6 hours of morning sun (rather than afternoon sun) so the rose can benefit from the sunlight, without having to contend with unfavorably high temperatures which can cause the rose bush to wilt.

 - Dig a hole that is at least 18 inches deep and across to accommodate the rose bush’s extensive roots system at maturity.

 - Plant the rose and backfill the hole with lots of compost.
 Multipurpose compost is able to retain lots of moisture, yet still retains an open structure that allows the roots to respire and excess water to drain away.

-- Apply a 2 inch layer of mulch around the base of the rose to help retain moisture and improve the soil’s structure.
-I personally find the best mulch for rose bushes are compost, leaf mould or horse manure (rather then wood chip or slate etc.) as these materials retain moisture and contribute nutrients to the soil.
-Mulch also prevents the sun shining directly on the soil surrounding your rose bush which can prevent the soil drying out too quickly.
+- Apply a 2-inch layer of mulch around the base of the rose to help retain moisture and improve the soil’s structure.
+I personally find the best mulch for rose bushes is compost, leaf mold, or horse manure (rather than wood chip or slate, etc.) as these materials retain moisture and contribute nutrients to the soil.
+Mulch also prevents the sun from shining directly on the soil surrounding your rose bush which can prevent the soil from drying out too quickly.